 I’m a self-proclaimed edu-furniture nerd, so the most exciting part of the vendor hall for me is not the gadgets and gizmos; it’s the amazing, innovative furniture.
 With booths from the likes of Bretford, Interior Concepts and KI, there was a lot of awesome stuff to look at.
 I think I need a bigger library, because I want to get all of it.
 Or maybe someone will give me a budget to completely makeover an entire school.
 It never hurts to dream 😉

 I did, in fact, check out some gadgets in the vendor hall too.
 I’ve decided that I seriously need one of these locker style charging stations for my library – how cool would that be for my students?
 I also got my first chance to play with a 3Doodler – those things are harder to control than they look.
-I met up with my friends at littleBits in the Makers Hub and was happy to see so many people tinkering and playing (littleBits wrote up an awesome FETC Recap too).
+My friends at littleBits in the Makers Hub were awesome and I was happy to see so many people tinkering and playing.
 I got to try out zSpace, which is a pretty awesome virtual reality education system.
 And I got to play a little with Osmo, which is pretty ridiculously fun.

 Presenting and sharing with the world

 Probably the biggest conference game-changer for me has been branching out into presenting.
 There is such a thrill in getting to share my experiences with others.
 I always get nervous, but it’s immensely satisfying to hear from people who attend my sessions about how they’re going to start a Makerspace when they get back, or how they’ve built a LEGO wall in their library.
 Conferences should be about give and take – I always used to just attend to get information and inspiration from others.
 It really makes a difference to also give back and help others.
 It’s amazingly fulfilling.